VISWESWARAN1998/Fire-Detection-Dataset/README.md

 # Fire-Detection-Dataset
-Collection of fire and non-fire images from various sites
+A high quality dataset which contains the collection of fire and non-fire images from various sites